NREL/dgen/README.md

 Install Git: If you don't already have git installed, then navigate here to install it for your operating system: https://www.atlassian.com/git/tutorials/install-git

-Windows users: if you don't have UNIX commands enabled for command prompt/powershell then you'll need to install Cygwin to run a UNIX terminal.
+Windows users: if you don't have UNIX commands enabled for command prompt/powershell then you'll need to install Cygwin or QEMU to run a UNIX terminal.

 ## Download Code
 New users should fork a copy of dGen to their own private github account